mindee/mindee-api-ruby/docs/advanced_file_operations.md

 ---

-> ❗️ Disclaimer: the file operations listed below do not directly manipulate the files you will pass to the library, they will instead create a copy before applying any operations, which means that the file you send may not be an exact copy of the file the server will receive.
+> ❗️ Disclaimer: the file operations listed below do not directly manipulate the files you will pass to the library,
+> They will instead create a copy before applying any operations, which means that the file you send may not be an exact copy of the file the server will receive.
 > To avoid any unexpected or unwanted result, you can save a copy of the created file locally to inspect it visually before sending it.

 ## Image compression